tpmccallum/ethereum_casper_testnet_ubuntu_installation/README.md

 '0xcFA7032aF32A5200023332E141BaE61f944DE28D'
 `

-of course, as the coinbase address is the first element in the array, it can also be obtained by using the following command.

-`
-web3.eth.accounts[0]
-'0xcFA7032aF32A5200023332E141BaE61f944DE28D'
-`
-This syntax introduces the idea that we can obtain the other address by using commands like the following

-`
-web3.eth.accounts[1]
-`

-The above outputs the address

-`
-'0xcFA7032aF32A5200023332E141BaE61f944DE28D'
-`

-and in turn we are able to obtain the balance of this account like this

-`
-web3.eth.getBalance(web3.eth.accounts[1])
-`

-or like this

-`
-web3.eth.getBalance('0xcFA7032aF32A5200023332E141BaE61f944DE28D')
-`
 # Validating

 The validating (running a validator) section will be tested/documented once I have enough testnet ETH for a deposit.
 I am both mining and asking for testnet ETH from the community.